-The reporting section is further separated into five subsections.
+The reporting section is separated into four subsections.
 The first deals with the bores, including the total length, the borehole number, and the borehole length for one bore.
 A common way to adjust the borehole length to a desired value is to change the borehole number or pattern on the Pattern panel.